mrs2207/spr-13599/README.md

 # spr-13599
-Demonstrate Spring autowiring NullPointerException in V4.2.2
+Demonstrate Spring autowiring NullPointerException in V4.2.2.

+Clone the project and run "gradle bootRun".